Lionel trains have long been a standard of model railroading. It may be the best known name in

 and Traditional lines of trains showed record sales that year.
 Initially there were numerous

-excursions into semi-scale models and Standard Gauge reissues, but their production was reduced greatly
+excursions into semi-scale models and Standard gauge reissues, but their production was reduced greatly

 by 1991.